fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 also denoted as a material's dielectric constant :math:`D_k = \epsilon_r`).
 In vacuum, :math:`\epsilon_r = 1` and :math:`\mu_r = 1` exactly.
 The
-:math:`\mu_r` term is usually omitted in engineering since most insulators (like plastics or fiberglass) are non-magnetic, unless one's dealing with inductors or circulators.
+:math:`\mu_r` term is usually omitted in engineering since most insulators (like plastics or fiberglass) are non-magnetic, unless one is dealing with inductors or circulators.

 Courant-Friedrichs-Lewy (CFL) Criterion